 John Branchizio School

-Located in the Cazeau region of Port-au-Prince near the airport, the John Branchizio School was recently recognized as one of the top five schools in its region.
-513 students are enrolled in primary and secondary education that includes a hot meal everyday.
+Located in the Cazeau region of Port-au-Prince near the airport, the John Branchizio School is consistently rated in the top ten of the 400 surrounding area schools.
+Over 620 students are enrolled in primary and secondary education which includes a hot meal everyday.
 Science, math, geography, history, languages and life skills form a rigorous curriculum that challenges the students from 8:00 am to 3:30 each day.
-98% of the children at John Branchizio passed the State Exam (compared to the national average of 40%).
+95% or more of the children at John Branchizio consistently pass the State Exam (compared to the national average of 40%).

-The Vibrant Village Foundation and Mercy & Sharing have just renewed our partnership for another year as part of an ongoing collaboration to support two Mercy & Sharing programs in Haiti.
-In Port-au-Prince, the Vibrant Village Foundation supports Mercy & Sharing’s John Branchizio School, which educates over 617 students in grades 1 through 8.
-This fall, with support from Vibrant Village, the school will add a ninth grade with 31 children in the inaugural class.
-The John Branchizio School is consistently chosen as one of the best schools in Haiti, with 98% of children passing the State Exam last year.
+The Vibrant Village Foundation and HaitiChildren have a partnership as part of an ongoing collaboration to support two HaitiChildren programs in Haiti.
+In Port-au-Prince, the Vibrant Village Foundation supports HaitiChildren’s John Branchizio School, which educates over 620 students from Preschool – 11th grade.
+The John Branchizio School is consistently chosen as one of the best schools in Haiti with pass rates as high as 98%.

-In the North, the Vibrant Village Foundation and Mercy and Sharing work to reach the most vulnerable children and elderly in the poor villages of Paulette and Phaeton.
-The program provides a daily, hot, nutritious meal to children and seniors, while also offering free medical check-ups.
+In the North, the Vibrant Village Foundation and HaitiChildren work to reach the most vulnerable children and elderly in the poor villages of Paulette and Phaeton.
+This program provides a daily, hot, nutritious meal to children and seniors, while also offering free medical check-ups.
 The program serves 30,000 meals per month to over 1,000 of the children and elderly most in need.
-Last month, doctors saw nearly 400 patients for free consultation.

 John Branchizio School Summer Program